Speciality Doctor in Emergency Medicine

-Kirsty is a Specialty Doctor in Emergency Medicine who trained in London, Cornwall and New Zealand and now works in Scotland.
+Kirsty is a Speciality Doctor in Emergency Medicine who trained in London, Cornwall and New Zealand and now works in Scotland.

 Kirsty has diverse experience of medicine in a variety of austere environments, from Rwanda to Antarctica, as well as previously training as a firefighter in rural New Zealand.

 Kirsty has a particular interest in applying her medical skills to the benefit of conservation and environmental organisations and activism groups.
 She co-ordinates the medical provision for Sea Shepherd, a direct-action marine conservation movement that operates 9 ships worldwide.
 She has spent many months at sea over the last few years providing medical cover onboard these ships from the tropics to Antarctica, disrupting and preventing illegal whaling and fishing.

 Closer to home she provides RIB piloting and medical support for Sea Shepherd UK’s work to remove ghostnets from UK waters.